 Coupled with that are fears of the implications of suddenly cutting $2 trillion or more from the federal budget, about which Elon Musk has spoken.

 Suddenly people are preparing the way to blame the Trump reforms for causing recession.
 However, consider that the conditions for inflationary recession are already here and have been for three years.
-None of the data that says otherwise is credible.
+None of the data that state otherwise are credible.
 Inflation is still eating away the value of the dollar domestically.
-Output never returned to growth following pandemic controls.
+Output never returned to growth following COVID-19 pandemic controls.
 Debt has soared: government, corporate, and household.

 This will be especially true for any actual cuts in government spending and employment.
 The truth is that we’ve never really had them in our lifetimes.
 Even the Reagan-era cuts were cuts in the rate of growth of spending, and even those fizzled after a few years in an exchange to spend more on the military.

 For now, the idea of actually purging the civil service and stopping the incredible debt increases seems real.
-Elon doesn’t have power but he might have some major influence simply by virtue of his platform and credibility as a slasher of bloat at Twitter.
+Musk doesn’t have power, but he might have some major influence simply by virtue of his platform and credibility as a slasher of bloat at Twitter.

-You should know in advance: this is all nonsense.
-The economic theory that blames labor shifts from the public to private sector is full of holes.
+You should know in advance: This is all nonsense.
+The economic theory that blames labor shifts from the public to the private sector is full of holes.
 Vibrant markets are perfectly capable of managing even dramatic flows out of government employment into private employment.

 We have a beautiful example from history to consider.